capsidjs/capsid/README.md

 This initializes the $dom as a class component of the given name.
 It throws an error if the class component of the given name isn't available.

 This returns the instance of class-component class, not a dom element itself.
-If you want to get the dom element (jquery wrapped), use `$.fn.cc.up(classNames)`
+If you want to get the dom element (jquery wrapped), use `$.fn.cc(classNames)`

 - @param {string} name - The class name of the component